csmets/Server-Driven-UI/docs/signals.md

 }
 ```

 The server doesn't tell the client that it needs to update the `phone` number field, rather this would require the developer to add some basic logic to map the value to emitted to update `phone` field.
-For basic usage this is fine, but in our case we want to update multiple values within the `user` objects.
+For basic usage this is fine, but the best case would be to update multiple values within the `user` object.

+Let's take a look at what the schema looks like for `SignvalValuePair`:

 ```graphql